-What can clouds tell us about stem cell legal court case strategy?
+What can clouds tell us about a stem cell legal court case strategy such as USA v.
+Regenerative Sciences?

 It turns out, quite a lot.